anair14/car-search-bot/README.md

 Make these in the output folder, and it should all work fine.

+This is really just a tool that you can use to record any kind of data into two very portable forms of storage.
+This is to store cars as objects so I can run analysis for cost and price over a large amount of vehicles.

 I used a virtual environment, with virtualenv.
 I suggest you do the same.

 -AN